exoticgenius/EGO.Gladius/README.md

 # EGO.Gladius
 Your Simple Sharp tool to Unify Result/Error handling scenarios with maximum Effort for your poor Programmers 💀.
+##The Name
+> Gladius: was a short, double-edged sword designed for thrusting and close combat.
+>
+> just like what programmers do in the IDE battlefield

 ## The philosophy is:
 > Any call is not Perfectly Valid Until You Validate it